Shetland Museum and Archives – an Interview with Ian Tait

 Q. What is your favourite artefact in the Shetland Museum and why?

 A. That’s probably the only question I can’t answer!
 It’s like saying what your favourite meal is – I like a roast dinner but I like trifle too!
 There’s as much merit in an 18th century navigational instrument found in a shipwreck as there is with a 19th century straw basket!

-Q. Do you have a cafe or shop in the Shetland Museum?
+Q. Do you have a shop in the Shetland Museum?

 Q. Have you had any special guests visiting the Shetland Museum?